 Contact Cathy Wilde or Lesley Winrow.

-We meet on the second Wednesday of each month at The Conservative Club, Uppermill in the small room upstairs.
+We meet on the fourth Wednesday of each month at The Conservative Club, Uppermill in the big room upstairs.
 Discussion starts at 7.30 pm.

 You are welcome to join us.
 Come along and see whats its all about, even if you haven’t read the book for the month.

 The Book Group is available to Saddleworth WI members only.

 The Tent, The Bucket and Me by Emma Kennedy

 Emma’s memoir, The Tent, The Bucket and Me is a painfully funny reminder of just what it was like to spend your summer holidays cold, damp but with sand between your toes.
 Emma Kennedy’s hilarious memoir of wet and windy family trips.

 A Quaker girl newly arrived from Dorset in pre-civil war Ohio.
 Jilted and broken-hearted, Honor Bright has rashly decided to accompany her sister Grace, who is off to marry her ﬁance in America.

 Eleanor Oliphant is Completely Fine by Gail Honeyman

 29-year-old Eleanor Oliphant, a social misﬁt becomes enamoured of a singer she sees performing named Johnnie Lomond, whom she believes she is destined to be with.